BM 850x180x70 [4x M8]

 Avoid bringing neodymium magnets close to a phone or GPS.

-Magnetic fields generated by neodymium magnets interfere with compasses and magnetometers used in navigation, as well as internal compasses of smartphones and GPS devices.
+Magnetic fields can interfere with compasses and magnetometers used in aviation and maritime navigation, as well as internal compasses of smartphones and GPS devices.
+There are neodymium magnets in every smartphone, for example, in the microphone and speakers.

-Dust and powder from neodymium magnets are flammable.
+Dust and powder from neodymium magnets are highly flammable.

 Do not attempt to drill into neodymium magnets.
 Mechanical processing is also not recommended.
-Once crushed into fine powder or dust, this material becomes highly flammable.
+If the magnet is crushed into fine powder or dust, it becomes highly flammable.